Slides

 Funky Slides:

 To add the groove to a chord you can use a one fret slide-in.
-Slide the chord in (or out) on the first beat and then just do your favorite strum on 2,3,4.
+Slide the chord in on the first beat and then just do your favorite strum on 2,3,4.
 Add a wah-wah and you are ready to go to the house of jazz!

 A |-4/5-5-5-5-|-4/5-5-3-4-5-|